 The network structure of DRNLF is shown in Fig. 4, where N and M denotes the number of dense residual unit (DRU) and convolution kernel, respectively.
-Specially, we set N=4 and M=32 for the tradeoff between computational efficiency and performance.
+Specifically, N is set to 4 and M is set to 32 for the tradeoff between computational efficiency and performance.
 Normalized QP map is concatenated with the reconstructed frame as the input to DRN.
 So the input has 4 channels in total.